Can I get food delivered in Hanoi?

 Getting a delivery meal to your hotel room might not be what travelling and a holiday in Hanoi is all about, but sometimes a quiet night in front of the TV with a pork chop and rice is a welcome break from shopping and sightseeing.
 Now getting a delivery in Hanoi is as easy as … well, pie — yes, you can get pizza, too.

 But the list certainly doesn’t stop there, and it now seems that every hole in the wall is getting in on the delivery act.
-This expansion has been largely due to the arrival of competing delivery websites earlier this year: eat.vn, vietnammm.com and hungrypanda.vn.
+This expansion has been largely due to the arrival of competing delivery websites: eat.vn, vietnammm.com and hungrypanda.vn.
 Now it’s possible to order almost any cuisine for delivery, so if eating Vietanamese street food makes you feel better about a night in front of the TV, you can certainly do that.

 The three sites all work in similar ways: enter your city and district and a list of restaurants covering that area will be displayed.
 Select the restaurant and a menu appears.
 Vietnammm.com and hungrypanda.vn display delivery charges and minimum orders on the list page whereas for eat.vn you’ll have to go to the individual restaurant page to check this out.
 All three sites require registration and are cash on delivery — and importantly, they work.